Mashu-wq/Spring-AI-Project/README.md

 # Spring Boot AI Project

 This is a simple Spring Boot AI project with integrated services for chat, image generation, and recipe generation using OpenAI APIs.
-The project includes both backend services built with Spring Boot and a frontend built with React.
+The project includes both backend services built with Spring Boot and a frontend built with React and also used github Actions(CI)

 ## Project Overview